-An updated Kernel Density Analysis of AVC carcass data is presented in Figure 2.
-The reported carcass count decreased 63% between 2012 and 2013, and may be underreported from mp 53 to mp 65.
-However, white-tailed deer use of several wildlife crossing structures increased substantially from 2012 to 2013.
-These structures include Mill Creek Bridge, mp 55, Bear Creek South Bridge, mp 57, Big Creek Bridge, mp 61, and Indian Prairie Loop Culvert, mp 63 (see the 2013 Annual Progress Report pages 28-32).
+A Kernel Density Analysis of AVC carcass data is presented in Figure 2.
+The reported carcass count decreased 63% between 2012 and 2013.
+There was a substantial decrease in reported carcasses between mp 52 and mp 66.
+White-tailed deer use of several wildlife crossing structures between mp 52 and mp 63 increased substantially from 2012 to 2013.
+These structures include Mill Creek Bridge, mp 55, Bear Creek South Bridge, mp 57, Big Creek Bridge, mp 61, and Indian Prairie Loop Culvert, mp 63 (see Appendix 1).
 A separate Kernel Density Analysis of AVC crash data is presented in Figure 3.
-This analysis will continue when as 2013 and 2014 AVC carcass data are updated.
+A comparison of Figure 2 and Figure 3 reveals that carcass data may be under-reported from mp 53 to mp 65 in 2013.
+This analysis will continue as 2013, 2014, and 2015 AVC carcass data are updated.